Barny Boatman: Other poker activities

 In 2005, Boatman appeared on the chatshow Heads Up with Richard Herring to discuss his life, career, and his love of poker.

 In addition to Late Night Poker, he has commentated for Poker Million, World Heads-Up Poker Championship, Celebrity Poker Club, European Poker Tour, Poker Nations Cup, and Victor Chandler Poker Cup.
 He also starred in his own series "Barny's Home Games" where he attended home poker games throughout Great Britain.

-As of 2018, his total live tournament winnings exceed $3,475,000.
+As of 2024, his total live tournament winnings exceed $5,475,000.

-In addition, Boatman is a member of the Gutshot Card Club and is sponsored by Full Tilt Poker.
+In addition, Boatman is a member of the Gutshot Card Club and was sponsored by Full Tilt Poker.
 He has written over 50 articles for The Hendon Mob's website, and two online poker lessons for Matthew Hilger's site Internettexasholdem.com.